Giorgos Kallis: Career

 Kallis has defined degrowth as a process of political and social transformation that reduces a society's energy and resource use while improving the quality of life.
 He is quoted by The New York Times as questioning that a global economy powered by solar and renewable energies can sustain historical rates of economic growth, arguing instead that combatting climate change requires ‘managing without growth’.
-In March 2019 he wrote in favour of the Green New Deal resolutions presented in the 116th United States Congress, but argued that they should not be promoted in the name of growth.
-Together with Jason Hickel, they have shown that green growth is impossible in a relevant time frame.

 Kallis has written for The Guardian, the New Internationalist, HuffPost-Spain, and La Vanguardia.
 The volume on degrowth he co-edited with Giacomo D’Alisa and Federico Demaria, is the most cited book on degrowth in English, and has been translated into ten languages.
 In 2018, Kallis published a new book on degrowth with Agenda Publishing, while Polity Press has announced a forthcoming book of his on ‘the case for degrowth’ for 2020.

 In his recent research, published by Stanford University Press as ‘Limits.
 Why Malthus was wrong and why environmentalists should care’, Kallis makes a case in defense of limits, taking issue with the fantasy of modern societies with limitless expansion.
 A core distinction he makes is between self-limitation, an idea he gets from Cornelius Castoriadis, and which refers to limits that we desire and we want to put upon ourselves in order to live a meaningful life, and limits as a natural–and undesirable–property of the environment or of our bodies, that impose on us scarcity.
 Kallis discards the notion of limits as scarcity, and makes a case for self-limitation–individual and collective–as freedom.
 His book also argues that unlike how he is remembered, Malthus was not an advocate of limits, but of limitless growth.